ERP

 Pegasus Opera 3 is a comprehensive UK-developed ERP covering finance, payroll, CRM, and service management.
 Long-established in the UK market with deep local expertise.

-When it makes sense: You need integrated finance, CRM, and operational modules; require extensive customisation; want UK-developed software that understands local requirements; or need proven manufacturing and service capabilities.
+Makes sense when you need integrated finance, CRM, and operational modules, require extensive customisation, want UK-developed software that understands local requirements, or need proven manufacturing and service capabilities.
+Fully integrated modules work together, highly customisable for specific business needs.
+Can be hosted on Azure for cloud benefits.

 Here's what most businesses get wrong: they spend months comparing features between systems that do broadly the same things.
 The secret to success isn't which product you choose – it's who implements it.